 - The government will provide up to $2,000 per month.
 Money received is a taxable benefit.

-- The application process will open in early April and people can expect to receive funds within 10 days.
+- The application process opened in early April and people can expect to receive funds within 10 days.

 - CERB payments will be issued every four weeks.